vahidAK/PatMat/README.md

 Optional arguments:
   --tool_and_callthresh TOOL_AND_CALLTHRESH, -tc TOOL_AND_CALLTHRESH
                         Software you have used for methylation calling:Call threshold.
-Supported files include methbam (bam file with CpG methylation tags.
-For example, methylation bam produced by guppy basecaller) and per-read CpG methylation calls from nanoplish (or f5c>=v0.7),
-                        megalodon, and deepsignal.
-For example, nanopolish:1.5
+Supported files include methbam
+                        (Methylation bam format produced by guppy basecaller) and per-read CpG methylation calls from nanoplish (or f5c>=v0.7), megalodon, and deepsignal.
+For example,
-                        is when methylation calling performed by nanopolish and a CpG with llr >= 1.5 will be considered as methylated and llr <= -1.5 as unmethylated, anything in between will be considered as ambiguous call and ignored.
+                        nanopolish:1.5 is when methylation calling performed
+                        by nanopolish and a CpG with llr >= 1.5 will be considered as methylated and llr <= -1.5 as unmethylated, anything in between will be considered as ambiguous call and ignored.
 For methbam, megalodon, and deepsignl call threshold will be delta probability (0-1).
-For example threshold 0.4 means any call >=0.7 is methylated and
-                        <=0.3 is not and between 0.3-0.7 will be ignored.
+For example threshold 0.4 means any call >=0.7 is methylated and <=0.3 is not and between 0.3-0.7 will be ignored.
 Default is methbam:0.4.
 If methbam is selected you must also provide path to the reference file using --reference option.
   --known_dmr KNOWN_DMR, -kd KNOWN_DMR
                         The path to the input file for known imprinted DMRs.
                         File must have the following information in the